 Awakening the Senses

-You may be surprised to learn just how distracted you are in your everyday life.
-While in the forest, surrounded by trees and other life, you'll be guided in awakening your senses to the present moment.
-Perhaps, you'll even notice something about your senses you haven't before.
+You may be surprised to learn just how distracted you are in your everyday life when you push pause on the noise and hustle.
+While in the forest, surrounded by trees and other life, you'll be guided in awakening all of your senses to the present moment.
+Perhaps, you'll even notice something about your or your senses you haven't before.

 You officially have permission to unplug and unwind.
 There are no demands nor expectations, here, just invitations.
-You'll have plenty of unplanned time to explore, take a dip or paddle in the lake, or rest among the trees, as well as opportunities to learn and experience the many ways practicing mindfulness can de-stress and unclutter your life.
+You'll have plenty of unplanned time to explore, take a dip or paddle in the lake, or rest among the trees, not to mention, opportunities to learn and experience the many ways practicing mindfulness can de-stress and unclutter your life.

 Our very foundation includes connection.
 Through communal dining with nutritious and delicious food prepared on site, purposeful and intentional experiences in the wilderness, small and large group discussions, and the sacred practice of Council, you'll have the opportunity to connect with other guys and nature, while reconnecting with self.